jauntsdn/netty-websocket-http2/README.md

 Closing websocket channel terminates its http2 stream by sending `RST` frame.

+#### validation & write error events

+Both API style handlers send `Http2WebSocketHandshakeErrorEvent` for invalid websocket-over-http2 and http requests.
+For http2 frame write errors `Http2WebSocketWriteErrorEvent` is sent on parent channel if auto-close is not enabled;
+otherwise exception is delivered with `ChannelPipeline.fireExceptionCaught` followed by immediate close.

 ### flow control

 Inbound flow control is done automatically as soon as `DATA` frames are received.